Minimal Time Robust Control for Two Superconducting Qubits: Cross-resonance gate for multi-level qubits

-\\ This Hamiltonian indicates that entanglement can be generated by the coupling between the qubits by simply waiting an appropriate amount of time.
-However, as $J$ is generally small, this time will be very long.
-Instead, due to the weak coupling between the qubits, such that $J\ll |\Delta_{12}|=|\omega_{1}-\omega_{2}|$, we can diagonalize the first line of the Hamiltonian to effectively decouple the qubits.
-Using this transformation the drive term can be transformed, so the full Hamiltonian becomes
+This Hamiltonian indicates that entanglement can be generated by the coupling between the qubits by simply waiting an appropriate amount of time.
+However, as $J$ is generally small, this time is very long.
+Instead, because the coupling between the qubits is weak, such that $J \ll |\Delta_{12}| = |\omega_{1} - \omega_{2}|$, we can diagonalize the first line of the Hamiltonian to effectively decouple the qubits.
+Using this transformation, the drive term can be transformed, so the full Hamiltonian becomes with $\omega_{1}'=\omega_{1}+J^{2}/\Delta_{12}$ and $\omega_{2}'=\omega_{2}-J^{2}/\Delta_{12}$ being the decoupled, shifted qubit frequencies.
+Therefore, by choosing the drive frequency $\omega_{d}=\omega_{2}'$, a two-qubit entangling operation using $\sigma_{z}^{(1)}\sigma_{x}^{(2)}$ can be performed.